Kitware/CMake/Help/command/define_property.rst

 The ``BRIEF_DOCS`` and ``FULL_DOCS`` options are followed by strings to be associated with the property as its brief and full documentation.
-Corresponding options to the :command:`get_property` command will retrieve the documentation.
+CMake does not use this documentation other than making it available to the project via corresponding options to the :command:`get_property` command.

 .. versionchanged:: 3.23